 section on the right panel for more information or to register.

 OpEx Solutions is an organization that helps identify strategic

 areas for improvement and provides effective high-value, low-cost solutions, training, and project management to drive significant

 productivity improvement through the use of operational excellence tools and systems in most manufacturing and service industries.

 With a variety of offerings to choose from, we're

 confident of working with your organization to find and define your own way through:

-If you have any questions or comments, please feel free to contact us.
+If you have any questions or comments,

 Find out more About Us, then look at our Stategy to make your possibilities a reality.

 For free email business advice, send your questions, comments or ideas to